-The hemp industry is voicing concern about a U.S. Drug Enforcement Agency rule that opponents argue would make extracts a Schedule 1 controlled substance during a period of the extraction process when the plant’s THC levels rise above what’s allowed.
+The hemp industry is voicing concern about a U.S. Drug Enforcement Administration rule that opponents argue would make extracts a Schedule 1 controlled substance during a period of the extraction process when the plant’s THC levels rise above what’s allowed.

 The DEA published the rule in August to align its regulations with hemp legalization under the 2018 Farm Bill and sought public comment until Oct.
 20.

 In response, CBD businesses and processors have expressed alarm at language that says hemp legalization “does not automatically exempt any product derived from a hemp plant,” because extracts become illegal if they exceed the THC limit of 0.3%.

 Many in the industry point out that while oil is extracted from the hemp plant and processed, cannabinoid content can rise several times their original level before the oil is diluted to the 0.3% THC legal limit for hemp.

 Hemp Industry Daily reviewed some of the more than 3,000 comments that have been submitted to provide a snapshot of what people are saying.